DeeCarter7/Azire/README.md

 # Azure Active Directory Lab

 ## Overview
-This lab demonstrates the deployment of an enterprise-style Active Directory environment using Microsoft Azure.
-The project focuses on identity management, DNS, redundancy, and domain controller replication.
+This project documents the deployment of a Windows Active Directory Domain Services (AD DS) environment hosted in Microsoft Azure.
+The lab simulates a real-world enterprise identity infrastructure using multiple domain controllers and DNS.

+The purpose of this lab was to:
+- Understand how Active Directory works in practive
+- Learn why DNS is critical for practice
+- Practice troubleshooting real AD issues
+- Build a SOC-relevant lab suitable for Github and resumes

 ## Objectives
 - Deploy Windows Server virtual machines in Azure